Clinical summary guide

 The GP’s role

-General practitioners have a role in identification of androgen abuse and the management of its cessation, usually under the guidance of an experienced endocrinologist.
+General practitioners have a role in identifying androgen use as a performance and/or image-enhancing drug (PIED), in the management of (potential) adverse effects of this practice, and its cessation, usually under the guidance of an experienced endocrinologist.

 Overview

-The extent of androgen abuse is unknown; however, it is estimated that lifetime use in the general population is probably 1-5% globally, with prevalence at least 50-times higher in men than women.
+The extent of the use of androgens as PIEDs is unknown; however, it is estimated that lifetime use in the general population is probably 1-5% globally, with prevalence at least 50-times higher in men than women.

-Two percent of Australian secondary-school students report using performance and image enhancing drugs (including androgens).
+Two percent of Australian secondary-school students report using androgens as PIEDs.

-Androgen abuse often involves massive doses and multiple drugs taken simultaneously that provide a vastly higher level of androgen action than required for physiological replacement in legitimate androgen deficiency.
+Use of androgens as PIEDs can involve large doses and multiple drugs taken simultaneously that may provide a vastly higher level of androgen action than required for physiological replacement in legitimate androgen deficiency.

 SubstanceCommon or brand nameRoute